 Towers of paper replaced by tablets

-The BID Initiative is working to increase immunization rates by improving data quality and fostering a culture of data use.
-The five-year initiative, led by PATH, is a country-driven effort in Tanzania and Zambia to roll out a series of tools and interventions, including electronic immunization registries (EIRs), data-use campaigns, and barcodes or QR codes on child health cards.
+Between 2014 and 2021,the BID Initiative worked to increase immunization rates by improving data quality and fostering a culture of data use.
+The initiative, led by PATH, was a country-driven effort in Tanzania and Zambia to roll out a series of tools and interventions, including electronic immunization registries (EIRs), data-use campaigns, and barcodes or QR codes on child health cards.

-More than 600 health facilities in Tanzania are using BID data interventions, and more than 320,000 children are entered into the EIRs.
+Today, more than 2 million children have been entered into Tanzania's Electronic Immunization Registry (TImR) and there are plans to scale nationally.
 Zambia's Southern Province is also employing data interventions.
-More than 400 health workers have been trained on the interventions and 80,000 children have been entered into the Zambia Electronic Immunization Register (ZEIR).
+More than 141,000 children have been entered into the Zambia Electronic Immunization Register (ZEIR).

 Susan Siatwiko is the nurse in charge at Siakapisa Health Facility in the Kazungula district of Zambia.
 She used to sift through cumbersome ledgers to figure out how many children were due for an upcoming immunization clinic.
 After tallying up each patient, she’d cross-check that information against Siakapisa’s vaccine stocks.
 The tedious task didn’t end there.
 Immunization day was usually followed by several weeks of manual reporting.

 Through BID Initiative interventions, she was able to forecast the vaccines needed for an immunization clinic.
 When she realized her health facility would not have enough stock to meet demand, Susan used a WhatsApp group that BID established as a communication forum for health workers in neighboring facilities to locate more vaccines.

 “We borrowed vaccines from a neighboring facility, and completed [our clinic],” says Susan.